botmasterai/conversation-enrich-fulfill-example/README.md

 export DEBUG='app:*,botmaster:*'
 ```

-Finally, copy the `start.js` and `main.js` from github here: (TODO)
+Finally, copy the `start.js` and `main.js` from github here: https://github.com/botmasterai/conversation-enrich-fulfill-example/tree/part-one

 These two in conjunction restart the server on any changes to your source code (except start.js).
+I will not go over in-depth what they do because they are a bit technical and not so useful for understanding botmaster.

 All that remains is to add your start script in package.json: